Business Intelligence

 URL

-A link to open the component in Tableau, if available.
+A link to open the component in the BI server, if available.

 Partially Loaded